shawngraham/hist3907o/slides/README.md

 	// Parallax background size
 	parallaxBackgroundSize: '', // CSS syntax, e.g. "2100px 900px" - currently only pixels are supported (don't use % or auto)

-	// Number of pixels to move the parallax background per slide
+	// Amount of pixels to move the parallax background per slide step,
-	// - Calculated automatically unless specified
+	// a value of 0 disables movement along the given axis
-	// - Set to 0 to disable movement along an axis
+	// These are optional, if they aren't specified they'll be calculated automatically
 	parallaxBackgroundHorizontal: 200,
 	parallaxBackgroundVertical: 50